 Is there any difference between “Advanced Placement” and “Honors Placement”?

 Advanced placement simply refers to any of the top-most ensembles offered by the camp.
-This can include not only the Honors Band, but several of the ensembles directly under it.
+This can include not only the Honors Band but several of the ensembles directly under it.
 Those with advanced placement results from their live auditions can expect to be in any one of these performance groups (availability of which is based on enrollments and student level which may vary from year to year).
-The Honors Band itself, however, refers to the highest level of ensemble in these top categories.
+The Honors Band itself, however, refers to the highest level of an ensemble in these top categories.

 Why are there Video AND Live auditions?
 Can’t I just do one of them?

 ALL campers, except for Middle School aged students, undergo live Placement auditions on Sunday, the first day of camp.
 These auditions help determine each students’ playing level in order to place them properly in appropriate ensembles and programs for the camp week.
 Middle School students interested in more advanced placement are welcome to audition, as well.

 Video auditions serve an entirely different purpose – they are required of new applicants during the camp registration process to determine the applicant’s eligibility for acceptance into the camp.
 The only other use of video auditions is for those that also wish to apply for unsolicited student aid.

 Requirements for video and live auditions are separate entities and cannot be combined or substituted in any way.

 Is it possible to “flunk” any of these auditions and not be included?